MCesarczyk/todo-list-react/README.md

 - hide done tasks
 - change interface language

-Additionally, the app automatically saves content and state of wtitten down tasks as well as chosen laguage in local storage.
+~~Additionally, the app automatically saves content and state of wtitten down tasks as well as chosen laguage in local storage.~~
+*this feature will be available again after implementation of local storage handling with Saga

 ## How to use this app: